hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

   - every optional association that resolves a default value is "extroverted".

-  - every optional assocation that does *not* resolve a default value effectively has a default value of `nil`, hence making this association aslo extroverted (IFF "nilification" is a provision).
+  - every optional association that does *not* resolve a default value effectively has a default value of `nil`, hence making this association aslo extroverted (IFF "nilification" is a provision).